 RDI gives parents the ability to establish or re-establish the Guiding Relationship with their child, which is lost in Autism Spectrum Disorder.
 RDI is used to help parents develop children who are strong and flexible enough within themselves to cope with a world that keeps serving up the unexpected.
 This strength and flexibility develops from the ability to think and relate dynamically, the central focus of RDI.

 RDI was founded in the USA, in the 2000’s, by renowned clinical psychologists Dr Steven Gutstein and Dr Rachelle Sheely, who drew on the latest research in the fields of autism, child development, psychology and neurology.
 They have continued to develop the RDI Program incorporating emerging evidence in these fields and educational best practice.

 In the early months of life, all infants have a drive for maintaining consistency and stability that parents also foster.
 Before the end of the first year, this drive for sameness is usually supplanted by the Growth Seeking drive.
 However, for children with ASD, this drive for sameness persists and the child seeks isolation, and continues to be self-directed and object focused, to feel safe.
 Meanwhile, the child’s parents have switched to their Growth Supporting role which adds stress to their interactions because the child feels unable to respond appropriately.
 Trust between child and parent can be damaged because of this mismatch.
 The child has become autistic.

-The RDI Program aims to provide a second chance to restore or establish a guiding relationship between the child with Autism and their parents, enabling and enhancing the development of the awakening of the Growth Seeking drive.
-This is done in a deliberate and mindful manner, so that children with Autism and their families can embark on a more normal path of cognitive, emotional and social development.
+The RDI Program aims to provide a second chance to restore or establish a guiding relationship between the child with autism and their parents, enabling and enhancing the awakening of the Growth Seeking drive.
+This is done in a deliberate and mindful manner, so that children with autism and their families can embark on a more normal path of cognitive, emotional and social development.